 Why is my egusi soup lumpy?

 Lumps usually occur if the egusi is not stirred properly during frying.
 Stir gently and consistently.
+Having said that, some individuals prefer to make egusi with lumps, so as to enjoy its richness to the fullest.

 Final Thoughts